Kong/lua-resty-events/README.md

 The return value will be `true` when the event was successfully published or `nil + error` in case of cjson serializition failure or event queue full.

-*Note*: the worker process sending the event, will also receive the event!
+*Note*: in case of "all" and "current" the worker process sending the event, will also receive the event!
 So if the eventsource will also act upon the event, it should not do so from the event posting code, but only when receiving it.

 [Back to TOC](#table-of-contents)